-Recruitment and appointment of members of the Management Committee
+Recruitment and appointment of members of the Management Committee ('MC')

-The directors of the company are also charity trustees for the purposes of charity law and are known as members of the Management Committee under the company's articles.
-The members of the Management Committee (MC) are elected to serve for a period of three years, after which they must be re-elected at the next Annual General Meeting.
+The directors of the company are also charity trustees for the purposes of charity law and are the Members of the Management Committee under the company's articles.

 The MC needs to reflect the diverse needs of our user groups and their members, our passengers.
 We actively seek to enhance the pool of potential committee members who are representative of all areas of the community.
 Where gaps are identified, we target specific areas for recruitment.